Euno/install-wallet/README.md

 ### Usage:

-    To run direcrtly from github:
+    To run directly from github:
     bash <(curl -s https://raw.githubusercontent.com/Euno/install-wallet/master/install-wallet.sh)

     or download the script and execute: